rschwietzke/jmh-C2-compile-listgrowth/README.md

 While benchmarking, we found that our simple list implementation is tremendously faster and almost (at least for JDK 17) close to a plain array.
 So far so good.
 When we started to investigate an oddity regarding [C2 training patterns](https://github.com/rschwietzke/jmh-C2-compile), we stumbled upon another interesting observation.

 When we oversize our SimpleArrayList, so the backing array never has to grow, it is about twice as fast (just using a simple `add`) as when we undersize it and it has to grow.
 This would make sense when we always have to grow the array, but in our test, the array has to grow rarely.
 We setup the list before each iteration, we gives us one setup and about 2-5 million executions.
-The compiler creates fast code initially but over time decides to go with the slower version.
+The compiler creates fast code initially, but over time, decides to go with the slower version.

 It is interesting that the JDK `ArrayList` does not show that issue but rather is always "slow".